JacktheLander/Quantization/README.md

 # Quantization

+QAI Hub - Qualcomm's open-source library used to quantize models for a specific chipset

 Linear Quantization - Simple and easy to use

 Asymmetric Quantization - Good for activations that aren't centered at zero, because it uses the range dynamically